chriswebb09/chriswebb09.github.io/_posts/2017-05-10-finding-the-common-superview.md

 {% endhighlight %}

-Now we can combine the two into a method that takes in two views and returns an optional view.
+Let's combine this functionality into a method that takes in two views and returns an optional view.
 The return value should be optional because there may not be a common superview.

 {% highlight swift linenos %}